leesaye/project-23-marc-copy/README.md

 2. As a user, I want to be able to easily action follow-ups or outstanding items and set due dates - that means I should be able to tap one button and the message sends.

 3. As a user, I want to be able to capture information simply.
-I want to be prompted to help me understand my relationship, without having to remember specific information or input it directly (example: scoring system, swipeable "yes/no" questions).
+I want to be prompted to help me understand my relationship, without having to remember specific information or input it directly (Example: scoring system, swipeable "yes/no" questions).
 Example: "Do you know Marc's favourite colour? --> Yes/No --> If yes, ask what it is.
-If no, move to next question."
+If no, move to the next question."

 ## Instructions

 1. Sign up and link your social media accounts (LinkedIn, WhatsApp) or upload a CSV to import contacts.
-2. Log in to access your dashboard which is aggregated view of all pages
+2. Log in to access your dashboard which is an aggregated view of all pages
 3. Visit the Feed page to view all the events of the people in your contacts
-4. The Feed page is also where you can get suggestions for improving relationships though automated tasks, like reconnecting with inactive contacts or congratulating someone on an upcoming event.
+4. The Feed page also offers suggestions for improving relationships through automated tasks, like reconnecting with inactive contacts or congratulating someone on an upcoming event.
 5. Visit the reminders page to see a calendar view of the upcoming events that will take place and any automated tasks.
 6. Visit the contact page to add new contacts and also view the status and quality of your relationships